The Red List of Trains in Japan

 History

 The series is called C-Flyer, and C stands for Chiba-Newtown, Comfortable, Clean and Culture.
-Each unit had payphones until 1997 despite being a commuter train, but they could not use while the train was running Asakusa Line (underground).
+Each unit had payphones until 1997 despite being a commuter train, but they could not be used while the train was running the Asakusa Line (underground).

 When HUDC was reorganised to Urban Renaissance Agency in 2004, a new company Chiba Newtown Railway was established, and they succeeded all rolling stock, tracks and other facilities, but the 9100 series trains have still been managed by Hokuso.